 But there is one more important reason to keep your pruner clean.
 And that is to prevent the spread of disease among plants.
 By properly cleaning your pruner between each use will prevent the spread of this disease to other plants.

-As preventive maintenance, always clean of any dirt or debris from the shear once you finish the job.
-If there is mud on the pruner, then wash it entirely and apply a thin oil layer on it to prevent it from rust.
+As preventive maintenance, always clean any dirt or debris from the shear once you finish the job.
+If there is mud on the pruner, then wash it entirely and apply a thin oil layer on it to prevent it from rusting.

 If for some reason you get rust after storing it for a while then dip pruner in a vinegar jar and leave it there for 24 hours.

 In these 24 hours, the vinegar will act on the rust and pull it away.
 Use a dry cloth to rub off the rust or use a dry scrub pad to rub off any leftover stubborn rust.